cyber-prophet/bostrom-journal/BostromJournal001 copy.md

 ### LocalBostrom [~]()

-Localbostrom ([github](https://github.com/cybercongress/localbostrom)) is a complete Bostrom testnet containerized with Docker and orchestrated by a simple docker-compose file.
+Localbostrom ([github](https://github.com/cybercongress/localbostrom)) is a complete bostrom testnet containerized with Docker and orchestrated with a simple docker-compose file.
 It simplifies the way smart-contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet.

 Localbostrom comes preconfigured with opinionated, sensible defaults for standard testing environments.
-Also, it comes with preconfigured cyberindex to allow fast and easy data manipulation and anlysis.
+Also it comes with pre-configured cyberidex to alow fast and easy data manipulation and anlysis.

 Localbostrom has the following advantages over a public testnet:

-- quick to reset for rapid iterations
+- Quick to reset for rapid iterations
-- simple simulations of different scenarios
+- Simple simulations of different scenarios
-- controllable validator behaviour
+- Controllable validator behavior

 ### Bostrom dashboard by Bro-n-Bro [~]()